subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The original Ising model for paramagnetism featured a simple energy function, shown in part (a) of the above figure.
 The interaction strength between nodes was uniform across the entire network, and this resulted in an energy landscape with a couple of minima corresponding to net magnetization of the system.
 Sherrington and Kirkpatrick modified this model by making the interaction strengths random, and also allowed each node to interact with every other node in the system, shown in part (b).
 This led to a complex energy landscape with a large number of minima that scaled up with the number of nodes.
 The SK model was subsequently used by Hopfield and Hinton to create the first computational and generative models, namely the Hopfield network and the Boltzmann machine, as described in Part 2 of this article series.

 A way for EBMs to transition to the modern era is shown in the lower part of the figure.
 Part (c) shows an energy function that is described by convolutional neural network or CNN which were originally introduced as a way to process images.
 Part (d) of the figure shows an EBM that uses the transformer network for computing energy functions.
-Transformers are another powerful way to model energy functions, traditional auto-regressive LLMs use them as a way to sample from conditional probability distributions.
+Transformers are a powerful way to model energy functions, traditional auto-regressive LLMs use them as a way to sample from conditional probability distributions.
 Note that neither of the EBMs in the lower part of the figure show inter-node interaction strengths, presumably these exist but are much more complex than the ones in the upper part of the figure.
+In the original EBMs shown in parts (a) and (b), the energy function was parametrized by the interaction strengths between nodes, on the other hand, if we use either a CNN or transformer (or any other ANN) to model the energy function, then the energy function is parametrized by the weights in the ANN.
 Indeed the modern theory of EBMs is based entirely on the energy functions, which can be as complex as we wish, as long as they can be represented by a neural network.

-Note that in the original EBMs shown in parts (a) and (b), the energy function was parametrized by the interaction strengths between nodes.
-On the other hand, if we use either a CNN or transformer (or any other ANN) to model the energy function, then the energy function is parametrized by the weights in the ANN.

 Whether we use inter-node interactions or we use a ANN to model the energy function, in either case the probability of the system being in state $(x_1,x_2,...,x_N)$ is given by